Tiskilwa, Illinois

 Tiskilwa is a village in Bureau County, Illinois, United States.
-The population was 740 at the 2020 census.
+The population was 728 at the 2022 census.
 It is part of the Ottawa Micropolitan Statistical Area.

 Exelon Wind, a division of Exelon Power, owns and operates the Illinois Wind AgriWind Project in Tiskilwa.

 History

 Early history

-Founded in 1834, Tiskilwa emerged as a regional economic and cultural center integrating its own administrative capacities, schools, churches and shops serving a small population of townspeople and farm families from the surrounding 3 to 5 mi.
+Prior to and following European settlement in Illinois, Tiskilwa (formerly called Indiantown) was a Potawatomi village.
+In 1836, Augustus Langworthy platted and established a town called Windsor where Tiskilwa now stands.
+In 1840, Windsor and Indiantown were consolidated and renamed to Tiskilwa.
+Tiskilwa was then officially incorporated in 1856.
+Tiskilwa emerged as a regional economic and cultural center integrating its own administrative capacities, schools, churches and shops serving a small population of townspeople and farm families from the surrounding 3 to 5 mi.
 It was a small community whose center was three blocks of Main Street around which were located its churches, cafes, taverns, grocery stores, beauty parlors, barbershops and other businesses.

-History of Tiskilwa High School
+History of Tiskilwa Schools

-The high school was deactivated in 1996.
-The high school aged students from Tiskilwa now attend Princeton High School (Illinois).
-The grade school is now the property of the Princeton Elementary School District and now houses the Bureau Marshall Putnam counties' special education cooperative (BMP), and the Bureau County Special Schools Bureau Educational Support Team (BEST Program), a public K-12 alternative school.
+Tiskilwa High School closed in 1996.
+High school students from Tiskilwa now attend Princeton High School (Illinois).
+Tiskilwa grade school is now owned by the Princeton Elementary School District and houses the Bureau Marshall Putnam counties' special education cooperative (BMP), and the Bureau County Special Schools Bureau Educational Support Team (BEST Program), a public K-12 alternative school.

-School buildings in Tiskilwa date to 1838.
-A newer building was built in 1850 and an updated building in 1868.
-In 1978 the building still standing today was built and closed with the deactivation of the school system in 1996.
-The first class to graduate high school from Tiskilwa did so in 1878 with a graduating class membership of two.
+The first school buildings in Tiskilwa dated to 1838.
+A newer building was erected in 1867.
+In 1978, the modern high school building was erected, which closed with the deactivation of the school system in 1996.
+The first graduating class from Tiskilwa was in 1878 with a graduating class membership of two.